Piyushsharma777/Piyushsharma777/README.md

 - 🌱 I’m currently **Building a Startup**.
 - 📫 Reach me at **connectwithpiyushsharma@gmail.com**
 - 🤔 Loves to talk about Tech and Philosophy;
-- 💼 Pursuing Bachelor's degree in Information Technology;
+- 💼 Completed Bachelor's degree in Computer Applications;
 - 💬 Loves to connect with people doing similar stuff;

 <h3 align="left">Connect with me:</h3>